 And pure maple syrup from Canada offers a lot of beneficial nutrients.
 You definitely can’t say the same about table sugar!
 These nutrients include manganese, a mineral that helps control blood sugar and support healthy muscles, as well as riboflavin, a B vitamin that plays an important part in the body’s cellular function.
 Maple syrup contains 60-plus polyphenols, aka health-helping antioxidants.
 One of these polyphenols forms when sap is boiled to create maple syrup and is called Quebecol, after the province of Quebec.

 When talking about added sugars such as maple syrup, it’s important to note that The American Heart Association recommends limiting them to 2 Tablespoons (6 teaspoons) per day for women and 3 Tablespoons (9 teaspoons) for men.
-While I don’t use a lot of added sugars in my recipes, this daily amount leaves some wiggle room for adding a little sweetness to recipes, such as in a morning smoothie or in a baked good like muffins or mini cakes.
+While I don’t use a lot of added sugars in my recipes, this daily amount leaves some wiggle room for adding a little sweetness to recipes, such as in a morning smoothie, overnight barley breakfast bowl, or in a baked good like muffins or mini cakes.
 I like to use maple syrup in such recipes not only because of its unique flavor profile but also because of the many health benefits it offers.

 I hope this vegetarian grain bowl quickly becomes a staple in your household!